tbidne/shrun/README.md

 ![key_show_on](./screens/key_show_off.png)

 Naturally, this does not affect commands that do not have a key (i.e. those not in a legend file).
 Also, if the commands are defined recursively, then the key name will be the _final_ key.

+### Strip Control

+**Arg:** `-s,--strip-control [all | smart | none]`

+**Description:** Control characters can wreak layout havoc with the `--cmd-log` option, thus we include this option.
+The default `all` strips all such chars -- the 'safest' option, as far as layout preservation goes -- though it can leave ugly remnants e.g. ansi escape sequences like `[0m`. `none` does nothing i.e. all chars are left untouched. `smart` attempts to strip only the control chars that affect layout (e.g. cursor movements) and leaves others unaffected (e.g. colors).
+This has the potential to be the 'prettiest' though it is likely to miss some chars. `smart` is experimental and subject to change.

 ### Command Name Truncation